The Thorough Guide to Reykjavík

 8) See lava erupt from a volcano

-Hiking through lava fields and witnessing lava spill from an active volcano is a once in a lifetime adventure.
+Hiking through lava fields and witnessing lava spill from an active volcano is a once-in-a-lifetime adventure.
 Iceland is one of the best places in the world to see lava flow from a volcanic eruption, but it can never be guaranteed.
 Iceland is home to over 200 active volcanoes, but you’ll need to time your trip with an eruption to see lava.
 There are a few volcanoes known for frequent activity, including Grímsvötn, Hekla and Katla.

 You should check Iceland’s Safe Travel website for all the latest eruption information during your visit.
 Eruptions can have devastating effects and be incredibly dangerous, so do your research and stay safe.
 Guided tours are a great way to witness volcanic activity safely.
 You can hike past landscapes of flaming craters and fissures on this Meradalur Volcano Tour.
 If there’s no flowing lava during your trip, you can still delve into subterranean lava caves, hike over lava fields or discover the inner workings of a volcano inside lava tubes.